Dhruv-Singla/web-basic-diceGame/README.md

 # Dice_game_website

 Welcome to the Dicee Game!
 This simple web game simulates rolling two dice and displays their outcomes.
-Refresh the page to roll the dice again and see new results.
+Refresh the page to roll the dice again and see new result.

 ## Features
 - Roll two dice and display the result with images.